How to Avoid the Anxiety of Waiting

 - These are the women you see putting on makeup as they drive to work.

-- These are those who mess with their phones while they are stopped at a light.
+- And, these are those who mess with their phones while they are stopped at a light.

 - These are those men and women who never sit still – ever.